Cheapest and Most Expensive Ivy League Schools

 - Tips for Saving Money on College

-The Ivy League feels unattainable for many students, both admissions- and price-wise.
-But you may be surprised to learn that attending an Ivy can sometimes be more affordable than attending a public university!
+The Ivy League often feels unattainable for many students, both in terms of admissions and price.
+However, you may be surprised to learn that attending an Ivy League school can sometimes be more affordable than attending a public university.

 Are Ivy Leagues Expensive?

-Ivies are often stereotyped as being insanely expensive, and it’s true; as top-ranked private colleges, all have sticker prices upwards of $70,000 once room, board, tuition, and fees are accounted for.
+Ivy League schools are often stereotyped as being insanely expensive, and it’s true: as top-ranked private colleges, all have sticker prices near $90,000 once you account for room, board, tuition, and fees.
 Additionally, Ivies generally don’t offer merit or athletic scholarships.

 Luckily, this hefty price isn’t necessarily what all students pay.
-These schools have large endowments, allowing them to accept students with excellent qualifications regardless of their financial status.
-Consequently, some students pay less for an Ivy League education than they would have at their in-state public university.
-For some students, attending an Ivy is even free!
+These schools have large endowments, which enable them to accept students with excellent qualifications regardless of their financial status.
+Consequently, some students pay less for an Ivy League education than they would at their in-state public university.
+For some students, it’s even free to attend an Ivy!

-For starters, many of the Ivies are need-blind for domestic applicants, meaning that a student’s ability to pay does not factor into their admissions chances.
-Some schools, including many Ivies, are need-aware for international students, however.
+All of the Ivies are need-blind for domestic applicants, meaning that a student’s ability to pay does not factor into their admissions chances.
+However, for international students, many Ivies are need-aware.

 Some schools are no-loan, meaning they provide financial aid without the expectation of repayment.
-This doesn’t mean that students at no-loan colleges are exempt from taking out loans altogether, however; you or your family will be expected to pay any funds not covered by financial aid on your own, sometimes through student loans.
+This doesn’t mean that students at no-loan colleges are exempt from taking out loans altogether; they’re expected to pay any funds not covered by financial aid, sometimes through student loans.

-Finally, students who need financial aid will likely be drawn to universities that meet 100% of demonstrated need.
-This policy has its action in the title; under it, the university will provide enough aid to cover the difference between your family’s Expected Family Contribution (EFC) and the school’s Cost of Attending (COA).
+Students who need financial aid will likely be drawn to universities that meet 100% of demonstrated need.
+This policy has its action in the title; under it, the university will provide enough aid to cover the difference between your family’s Expected Family Contribution (EFC) and the school’s Cost of Attendance (COA).

-Many Ivies have at least two of the aforementioned policies (need-blind and meets 100% need), if not all three.
+Many Ivies have at least two of the aforementioned policies (no-loan, need-blind, and meets 100% need), if not all three.

 Ivy League Schools by Sticker Price